microsoft/pxt-calliope/docs/reference/serial/read-string.md

 ## Returns

 * a [string](/types/string) containing input from the serial port.
-Empty if no data available.
+The string is empty if no data is available.

 ## Example